phoenix-rtos/phoenix-rtos-doc/kernel/proc/forking.md

 # Management

-Processes are created in Phoenix-RTOS using forking technique.
-When new process is created the current process forks into two processes - parent (process which initializes fork) and child.
+Processes are created by forking.
+The current process splits into parent and child.
 There are two forking functions used for process creation in Phoenix-RTOS - each of them should be used depending on the platform and MMU presence.
 The differences between these functions and circumstances of their usage are discussed in this chapter.